-John Carroll Lynch was born August 1st, 1963 in Boulder, Colorado.
-He was raised in Denver Colorado.
+John Carroll Lynch was born August 1, 1963 in Boulder, Colorado, and was raised in Denver.
 It was there John found a passion for acting and became a Denver Broncos fan.
-He graduated in the mid-80s with a B.F.A. in theatre from the The Catholic University of America / Hartke Theatre Acting program...
+He graduated in the mid-80s with a B.F.A. in theatre from the The Catholic University of America / Hartke Theatre Acting program.
+From then...

 A tall, wavy-haired US actor with a deep, resonant voice, Clancy Brown has proved himself a versatile performer with first-class contributions to theater, feature films, television series and even animation.
 Clarence J. Brown III was born in 1959 in Urbana, Ohio, to Joyce Helen (Eldridge), a concert pianist...

 Elisha Cook Jr.

 Stephen Graham was born August 3, 1973, in the small town of Kirkby, Lancashire, to a pediatric nurse mother and a social worker father.
 His paternal grandfather was Jamaican, and one of his grandmothers was Swedish.
 After years of small parts, he finally got his big break in an unexpected way, playing the dim-witted Tommy in Guy Ritchie

 Character fame on film came quite late for long-time stage actor Harry Davenport at age 70, but he made up for lost time in very quick fashion with well over a hundred film roles registered from the advent of sound to the time of his death in 1949.
 Beloved for his twinkle-eyed avuncular and/or grandfatherly types in both comedy and drama...

 Brian Cox is an Emmy Award-winning Scottish actor.
-He was born on June 1, 1946 in Dundee, Scotland, to Mary Ann Guillerline (McCann), a spinner, and Charles McArdle Campbell Cox, a shopkeeper and butcher.
-His father was of Irish ancestry and his mother was of Irish and Scottish descent.
-Cox first came to attention in the early 1970s with performances in numerous television films...
+He was born on June 1, 1946 in Dundee, Scotland, to Mary Ann Guillerline Cox, maiden surname McCann, a spinner, and Charles McArdle Campbell Cox, a shopkeeper and butcher.
+His father was of Irish ancestry and his mother was of Irish and Scottish descent...

 Michael Corbett Shannon was born and raised in Lexington, Kentucky, the son of Geraldine Hine, a lawyer, and Donald Sutherlin Shannon, an accounting professor at DePaul University.
 His grandfather was entomologist Raymond Corbett Shannon.
 Shannon began his professional stage career in Chicago.
 His first acting role was in "Winterset" at the Illinois Theatre Center...